Adarsh4052/Exploratory-Data-Analysis-Clustering-Analysis-on-Kaggle-Data-Science-Survey-Dataset/README.md

 Furthermore, we tried to seek logical similarities and interesting insights among data scientists’ categories using unsupervised clustering method ( K-means Algorithm ).
 We found five main types that exist in the current data science community.
  This categorization could help companies, educational institutions and newcomers in the field of data science.

+PCA - worked like a charm!
+TSNE - tried but didn't work in this case.

+K-means clustering was done on top of PCA.